finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: WSATestCertificate?
 - Tech: Review with Resharper/Rider
 - Tech: Add unit tests
-- Fix: UWP join and host
-- Fix: NetworkDiscovery error on iOS sleep
+- Fix: Restore networking capability
 - Fix: Card disappears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated

 ## Backlog
+- Fix: Zoom out in Play Mode has card disappear
 - Add option to restart game in Play Mode
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Allow cards to snap to each other when moving them